 I talk about this a bit later, but I think it is worth saying twice.

 2. Anticipating Experiences Enhances Happiness

-Additionally, the anticipation of receiving a new possession like a back-ordered iPhone doesn’t come close to the excitement of planning and anticipating a weekend at the lake.
-Consequently, when the weekend is over, you have lasting memories.
+In contrast, the anticipation of receiving a new possession like a back-ordered iPhone doesn’t come close to the excitement of planning and anticipating a weekend at the lake.

-Our son-in-law has been asking for years for us all to take a family trip over the holidays instead of buying so many gifts, so now I am taking his idea seriously and am on board!
+Our son-in-law has been asking for years for us all to take a family trip over the holidays instead of buying so many gifts, so now finally, I am taking his idea seriously and am on board!

-Finally, how long do material objects make us happy?
+Finally, do you know how long do material objects make us happy?
 Actually, researchers have determined it is only between six and 12 weeks!

 3. EXPERIENCES BRING SOCIAL CONNECTION

 Usually, when we spend our money on experiences, it also involves spending time with friends and family or meeting new people.

-So when we get together as a family and stream photos from over the years, do you think we talk about the clothes we’re wearing?
-Well, maybe if I was wearing something really everyone considered hilarious.
+So when we get together as a family and stream photos of years of memories on our TV, do we talk about the clothes we’re wearing at the time or the fun we had?

 - Just for You